tjgore/codetype/content/articles/gulp-tutorial-for-beginners.md

   [13:45:44] Finished 'sassCss' after 836 ms
 ```

 You can also change the name of your gulp tasks to describe what the tasks does.
 Let's change sassCss to sassCssMini.
-You will now run the the tasks with <span class="notice">gulp sassCssMini</span> command instead of gulp sassCss.
+You will now run the the tasks with `gulp sassCssMini` command instead of gulp sassCss.

-{{<contentTitle title="Renaming .css files to -min.css">}}
+## Renaming .css files to -min.css

-Again we can add another plugin called <span class="notice">gulp-rename</span> and chain it within the sassCssMini task.
+Again we can add another plugin called `gulp-rename` and chain it within the sassCssMini task.

 This plugin will rename your .css files to -min.css by adding the suffix option for the plugin.
 To see all the documentation and options, you can check out the github repo for each plugin.

 Do not forget to install and require all your gulp plugins.

-<span class="hl-info">gulpfile.js</span>
+**gulpfile.js**
 ```js
 var rename = require("gulp-rename");